- Santa Ynez, CA

 - Patient: Breast Cancer

-- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: almost 14 years ago, Female, Age: 67, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes
+- Patient Info: Living with cancer as a chronic illness (undergoing adjuvant therapy), Diagnosed: about 14 years ago, Female, Age: 67, Stage IV, HER2 Positive: No, ER Positive: Yes, PR Positive: Yes

 - View this journey (1 Experience)